-Pres.
-Trump to deliver remarks after ceremonial groundbreaking at Foxconn site in Mount Pleasant
+Watch: Pres.
+Trump delivers remarks after groundbreaking at Foxconn site in Mount Pleasant

 Guests were on hand early, and they were being treated to Sprecher's root beer, and there was even a robotic cart carrying hors d’oeuvres!

-Meanwhile, Foxconn officials have set two open houses for Friday and Saturday — which they said will offer “an opportunity to see first-hand the advanced technologies that will be developed at its new Wisconn Valley Science and Technology Park in Mount Pleasant.”
+Foxconn officials have set two open houses for Friday and Saturday -- which they said will offer "an opportunity to see first-hand the advanced technologies that will be developed at its new Wisconn Valley Science and Technology Park in Mount Pleasant."

 Protesters gathered as President Trump headed from a morning fundraiser in Milwaukee to the groundbreaking about 30 miles south.